 #2: Protective Shipping Case with Custom Cut Foam

 A protective case is an excellent solution to protect equipment during shipment.
 There are a variety of options for cases with wheels, handles, latches, break-away foam, custom-cut foam, and dividers.
 The upfront cost of a case is much better than the unknown future cost of equipment repair or replacement.

 Figure 6: Protective case for force calibration equipment

 However, we do receive damaged equipment in cases because the breakaway foam was worn out or the equipment was not properly set up in the case.
 The weight of an instrument can destroy the breakaway foam.

-Custom foam that is properly cut, with holes for the instruments that are snug, but not too tight are best.
+Custom foam that is properly cut, with holes for the instruments that are snug, but not too tight is best.
 When the holes are too tight, the foam just rips apart.
 When the holes are too loose, the instruments can jostle around, wearing the foam out faster and potentially damaging the equipment.
 Individual holes for each piece are recommended, but not necessary for some items, such as cables.

-At Morehouse we can fit your precious instruments into rugged instrument cases with custom cut foam for a perfect fit.
+At Morehouse, we can fit your precious instruments into rugged instrument cases with custom-cut foam for a perfect fit.
 This means less worry about damage during shipping and handling.

 Figure 8: Morehouse custom foam cases

-We also can provide custom cut foam for existing cases to securely fit your instruments.
+We also can provide custom-cut foam for existing cases to securely fit your instruments.
 The cost of a case re-foam is dependent on the case size and complexity.
 A simple case re-foam will be around $170.
 This is a one-time cost, which should prevent future shipping damage.
 If you have already experienced several repairs due to shipping, then a case with good foam could have saved you money.